-L - Licensed or Chartered - Licensed insurance carrier or domiciled RRG.....1 E - Eligible - Reporting entities eligible or approved to write surplus lines in the state.....0 N - None of the above - Not allowed to write business in the state.....56 R - Registered - Non-domiciled RRGs.....0 Q - Qualified - Qualified or accredited reinsurer.....0
+L - Licensed or Chartered - Licensed insurance carrier or domiciled RRG.....3 E - Eligible - Reporting entities eligible or approved to write surplus lines in the state.....0 N - None of the above - Not allowed to write business in the state.....54 R - Registered - Non-domiciled RRGs.....0 Q - Qualified - Qualified or accredited reinsurer.....0

-(b) Explanation of basis of allocation by states, premiums by state, etc.
+(b) Explanation of basis of allocation by states, premiums by state, etc. Premiums are allocated based on the state of residence of covered members.

-ANNUAL STATEMENT FOR THE YEAR 2019 OF THE Aetna Better Health Inc. (an Ohio corporation) SCHEDULE Y - INFORMATION CONCERNING ACTIVITIES OF INSURANCE MEMBERS OF A HOLDING COMPANY GROUP
+SCHEDULE Y - INFORMATION CONCERNING ACTIVITIES OF INSURANCE MEMBERS OF A HOLDING COMPANY GROUP

 This organizational chart reflects the insurance entity reporting system and identifies the relationship between the ultimate parent and all member insurers.

 The ultimate controlling company is a Fortune 7 company with numerous subsidiaries, the majority of which do not interact with the insurance entities.